sanket-nagshetti/Machine_Learning_Programming1_Final-Project/README.md

 Step 1: Dowload the dataset from the git (DSS2.csv) Update directory paths in the code to match your local machine setup.

-Step 2: Execute the Test Script python test.py
+Step 2: Execute the exploratory data analysis script python preliminary_work.ipynb

 Step 3: Run the Prediction Scripts